-Students who enroll at Northland with college credits earned at other institutions may fulfill some or all of the Connections curricula requirements through transfer equivalencies.
+Students who enroll at Northland with college credits earned at other institutions may fulfill some or all of the liberal education requirements through transfer equivalencies.
 This includes both first-time freshmen who earned college credit while in high school and transfer students.
 Individual transfer evaluations will indicate which requirements, if any, have been met through these equivalencies.

-AP and CLEP tests can be utilized to fulfill the Natural Connections course requirements; however, they do not fulfill the block requirements.
+AP and CLEP tests can be utilized to fulfill course requirements.